 ISO/IEC 23001-7 relies on ISO/IEC 14496-12 structures (e.g., boxes) for signaling various aspects of encryption.
 As ISO/IEC 14496-12 evolves and adds versions/flags to boxes used by ISO/IEC 23001-7, the File Format group considers improving the signaling of the exact support required.
 Experts’ feedback is encouraged either through GitHub or through MPEG contributions.

-Option: Use brands
+Brand definitions

-The on-going amendment defines one brand ‘coen’
+The on-going amendment defines one structural brand ‘coen’ and “functional” brands are under consideration.

+The following “functional” brands are defined as a restriction of Common Encryption tools for typical combinations in Table XX.
+These brands are expected to be used by derived specifications to clearly indicate what Common Encryption tools are supported.
+Derived specifications can define how the brand is used.
+Care should be taken when these brands are used in the file especially when multiple tracks are present.